 SCREEN: The internal raw blade area and perimeter values are being entered into the data entry spreadsheet.

 Then, measure the length of the cut perimeter [1].
 Clear the threshold to see the leaf clearly by clicking Reset in the threshold box or using Edit and Undo to remove modifications like the black-and-white conversion [2].
-Then, use the segmented line tool to trace the full length of the cut perimeter on the raw blade [3].
+Then, use the segmented line tool to trace the full length of the cut perimeter.
+[3].

 SCREEN: The length of the cut perimeter is being measured.